cloudflare/cloudflare-docs/content/magic-network-monitoring/rules/recommended-rule-configuration.md

 When customers initially configure Magic Network Monitoring, they may not know the typical traffic volume patterns across each of their IP prefixes.
 Cloudflare recommends that customers set a high rule threshold of either 10 Gbps (gigabits per second) or 10 Mpps (million packets per second) that is unlikely to be crossed during initial configuration.

-This will allow customers to collect initial information about the typical traffic volume for an Magic Network Monitoring rule without receiving any alerts.
+This will allow customers to collect initial information about the typical traffic volume for a Magic Network Monitoring rule without receiving any alerts.
 After the customer has collected and analyzed the historical traffic data for an Magic Network Monitoring rule, the threshold should be adjusted to an appropriate value.

-Threshold Type | Recommended rule threshold to collect initial data
+Threshold type | Recommended rule threshold to collect initial data
 ---            | ---
 Bits           | 10 Gpbs (10,000,000,000 bits per second)
 Packets        | 10 Mpps (10,000,000 packets per second)